Visit the Farm

 Cheesery Country Kitchen

 Visitors to the farm gate can share what we are so lucky to live with every day.
 Sampling our cheeses in the comfort of the tasting room, or in the fresh air of the veranda, you can experience the breathtaking landscape of the Moyarra Valley, surrounded by pastures and the humble animals that provide your food.
+Local beer and wines are also served.

 Groups may book for a customised visit for tutored cheese tasting, devonshire tea, lunch or dinners by appointment only.
 Minimum fees apply for this service usually only available mid-week.